eth-cscs/abcpy/doc/source/README.rst

 simplify compilation of SWIG and C++ code we created a Makefile.
 Note that you might need to adapt some paths in the Makefile.

 Use ABCpy with a model written in R
 ===================================

 Statisticians often use the R language to build statistical models.
 R models can be incorporated within the ABCpy language with the `rpy2` Python package.
 We show how to use the `rpy2` package to connect with a model written in R.

-Continuing from the previous section we use a simple Gaussian model as an example.
-The following R code is the contents of the R file `gaussian_model.R`.
+Continuing from the previous sections we use a simple Gaussian model as an example.
+The following R code is the contents of the R file `gaussian_model.R`:

 .. literalinclude:: ../../examples/extensions/models/gaussian_R/gaussian_model.R
     :language: R
     :lines: 1 - 4

 More complex R models are incorporated in the same way.
-To include this function within the ABCpy script we include the following code at the beginning of our python script.
+To include this function within ABCpy we include the following code at the beginning of our Python
+file:

 .. literalinclude:: ../../examples/extensions/models/gaussian_R/gaussian_model.py
     :language: python
     :lines: 5 - 14

-This imports the R function `simple_gaussian` into the python environment.
+This imports the R function `simple_gaussian` into the Python environment.
 We need to build our own model to incorporate this R function as in the previous section.
 The only difference is the `simulate` method of the class `Gaussian'.

 .. automethod:: abcpy.models.Model.simulate
    :noindex: